Those aren’t my words. Those are the words of a former student.

 Do you wish for that confidence to write without fear?
 To dominate your domain with an authorial voice that people listen to?
 Do you want to write well?

 It will be an investment in your future as a writer to be reckoned with.
-Email me now and we can get started as early as August.
+Email me now and we can get started within a week.

 By the way, if it makes you feel better, I can give you Anne’s phone number.
 She would be happy to talk to you.
 Just ask.